TransTitle/TransTitle/CONTRIBUTING.md

 cp .git-hook-protect-index.sh .git/hooks/pre-commit
 ```

+### Pull requests

+We only accept pull requests that are rebased on the appropriate branch (`main` or `source-only`,
+see below), and are up-to-date.
+We do not "merge" pull requests, because it adds GIT history noise.

 ### Easier - if you can remove your branch afterwards

 This should not be a problem if you've created a dedicated branch for your pull request, based on